robotics-4-all/smauto/README.md

 ```

-- **name**: The name for the Entity.
-Should start with a letter, can contain only
-letters, numbers and underscores.
 - **topic**: The Topic in the Broker used by the Entity to send and receive
 messages.
 Note that / should be substituted with .
 (e.g: bedroom/aircondition -> bedroom.aircondition).